Skip to content

 checking for real labradorite

 1. Play of Colors: The most distinctive feature of labradorite is its captivating play of colors, known as labradorescence.
-Genuine labradorite will display vibrant flashes of blue, green, yellow, and sometimes even purple when moved or rotated.
-If a stone lacks this dynamic color play, it's likely not authentic.
+Genuine labradorite will display vibrant blue, green, yellow, and sometimes even purple flashes when moved or rotated.
+If a stone lacks this dynamic colour play, it's likely not authentic.

-3. Transparency: Labradorite is typically translucent to semi-translucent, allowing light to penetrate the stone and reveal its play of colors.
-If a stone is completely opaque or lacks the depth of color, it may not be genuine labradorite.
+3. Transparency: Labradorite is typically translucent to semi-translucent, allowing light to penetrate the stone and reveal its play of colours.
+If a stone is completely opaque or lacks depth of colour, it may not be genuine labradorite.

-4. Color Consistency: The colors within genuine labradorite should be evenly distributed across the surface.
-Be wary of stones with uneven or patchy color distribution, as this could indicate a fake.
+4. Colour Consistency: Genuine labradorite should have evenly distributed colours across its surface.
+Be wary of stones with uneven or patchy colour distribution, as this could indicate a fake.

-5. Surface Quality: Examine the surface of the stone for natural inclusions, which are common in genuine labradorite.
+5. Surface Quality: Examine the stone's surface for natural inclusions, which are common in genuine labradorite.
 Imitations might lack these natural imperfections or have obvious synthetic patterns.

 6. Reflective Properties: Labradorite has a distinctive reflective quality that creates a sense of depth within the stone.
 Hold the stone at different angles and observe how light interacts with its surface.
 Fake labradorite may lack this depth and appear flat.